UrbsLab/I2C2-Cluster-Documentation/README.md

 I2C2 has it's own queues to which users can submit jobs.
 Currently there are very few rules/restrictions (e.g. maximum job runtime) for using each queue, however this may be updated in the future as needed by I2C2 faculty stakeholders.
 The I2C2 queues are as follows:

 - `i2c2_normal` This queue is the typical one used for most jobs which can be run on a single or multiple CPU cores.
+1 THREAD per job slot.
+Use -n option to request more.

 - `i2c2_interactive` This queue is set up to specifically run interactive processes.
+1 THREAD per job slot.
+Use -n option to request more.

-- `i2c2gpu` This queue is set up to run jobs on GPU cores.
+- `i2c2_gpu` This queue is set up to run jobs on GPU cores.
+1 THREAD per job slot.
+Use -n option to request more.

 ## Submitting Jobs
 High performance parallel computing codes generally run in "batch" mode.